HDR examination process

 - The candidate, member of the supervisory panel or school administrators MUST not communicate directly with an examiner during the course of the examination to discuss the examination process.

 - Under no circumstances are the examiners’ recommendations to be provided to the candidate by the School.
-GRO will send an anonymous version of the reports to the candidate once the recommendation has been approved.
+The HDR Examinations Office (GRO) will send an anonymous version of the reports to the candidate once the recommendation has been approved.

 - If an examiner makes any statement in their report that questions the integrity of the thesis (plagiarism, other forms of misconduct), the School must immediately notify the College.

 - A recommendation on the outcome of the examination can only be made once all examiners reports have been received.
 In the event that an examiner takes more than two months to respond the Delegated Authority within the School should contact the examiner to ask for the intended date of submission of the report, and/or to give the examiner an opportunity to withdraw from the examination.

 - In cases where there is less than two examiner reports available the School must appoint a new examiner.